View Document Text

 notice to the client.
 Employees of LNW and their families may receive investment and financial advisory

-services at fees that are lower than what LNW generally charges clients.
+services for fees that are lower than what LNW generally charges clients.

 Neither LNW nor any of its employees accept compensation from the sale of securities or any other